"Modern simplicity is the art of stripping away the excess to reveal a design that never ages."

 Flooring Wide-plank natural white oak with a matte protective finish.

-This renovation project is a masterclass in Modern Coastal Organic design—a style that balances the sleek, clean lines of modern architecture with the warmth of natural materials.
+This renovation project is a masterclass in Tranquel Kitchens design—a style that balances the sleek, clean lines of modern architecture with the warmth of natural materials.

 The goal was to create a home that feels high-end and curated, yet durable enough for everyday life.
 By mixing textures like matte black metal, glossy ceramic, and warm white oak, the space achieves a "layered" look that prevents modern design from feeling cold or sterile.